onnx/onnx/docs/docsgen/source/technical/float8.rst

 with float 8.

-- `E4M3FN`: 1 bit for the sign, 4 bits for the exponents, 3 bits for the mantissa, only nan values and no infinitie values (FN),
+- `E4M3FN`: 1 bit for the sign, 4 bits for the exponents, 3 bits for the mantissa, only nan values and no infinite values (FN),
-- `E4M3FNUZ`: 1 bit for the sign, 4 bits for the exponents, 3 bits for the mantissa, only nan values and no infinitie values (FN), no negative zero (UZ)
+- `E4M3FNUZ`: 1 bit for the sign, 4 bits for the exponents, 3 bits for the mantissa, only nan values and no infinite values (FN), no negative zero (UZ)
 - `E5M2`: 1 bit for the sign, 5 bits for the exponents, 2 bits for the mantissa,
-- `E5M2FNUZ`: 1 bit for the sign, 5 bits for the exponents, 2 bits for the mantissa, only nan values and no infinitie values (FN), no negative zero (UZ)
+- `E5M2FNUZ`: 1 bit for the sign, 5 bits for the exponents, 2 bits for the mantissa, only nan values and no infinite values (FN), no negative zero (UZ)

 The implementation is usually hardware dependant.
 NVIDIA implements `E4M3FN` and `E5M2` is its latest graphical processor.